-Lectures: Two hours a week, two semesters
+Lectures: Two hours a week, two semesters Laboratory: Three hours a week, two semesters.

 Chemistry 2.
 Inorganic Analytical Chemistry.
 An introductory course in the theory and techniques of inorganic qualitative analysis; detection of acidic and basic radicals in mixtures of salts; Ionic equilibria, solubility products, etc.